Kattrup: Architecture

-The Neoclassical main building is from 1925 and was designed byJens Ingwersen.
-It is a white-washed building with two corner risalits.
+The Neoclassical main building is from 1925 and was designed by Jens Ingwersen.
+It is a whitewashed building with two corner risalits.
 The roof is a hipped red tile roof.

 The building is located on the south side of a large courtyard.
 The courtyard is flanked by older farm buildings from the 19th century.
-To the south of the main building is a large park with three pends.
+To the south of the main building is a large park with three ponds.

 Today

 The estate is today owned by Peter Anders Møller.
 IThe estate covers 1,023 hectares.
 Komtesseboligen is rented out for meetings, exhibitions and other events.

-In 2023 plans were presented for rewilding of a9,000 hectares area of land.
+In 2023 plans were presented for rewilding of a 9,000 hectares area of land.
 The area will be known as Kattrup Mildnis.
-Eiropean bison, moose, horses and wild boar will be roaming freely in the grounds.
+European bison, moose, horses and wild boar will roam freely in the grounds.
 Game from the area will be used for the production of high quality food products.